Enhanced, Smart and Legacy Certification Marks Printing Guide

 - What Conditions of Acceptability must a Marking and Labeling System meet?

-The Conditions of Acceptability, typically application surfaces and use, that labels are required to meet are governed by the end-product Standard and determined by the UL engineer who investigated the end product.
-End-product manufacturers should reference the specific requirements written in the UL Report for their product or in the applicable UL Standard.
+The Conditions of Acceptability, typically application surfaces and use, that labels are required to meet are governed by the end-product Standard and determined by the UL Solutions engineer who investigated the end product.
+End-product manufacturers should reference the specific requirements written in the UL Solutions report for their product or in the applicable UL Standard.
 They may also contact the project engineer who handled the engineering investigation of their product for additional guidance.
 Label suppliers interested in determining a customer’s label requirements should request that information directly from their customer.

 - How can I find and verify that a label printer can supply Recognized Marking and Labeling Systems?
 Where can I find the Conditions of Acceptability for the printer’s labels?